 There are plenty of different materials available for single-use gloves, including latex, non-latex, plastic, vinyl and nitrile options.
 These materials may look or feel similar, but they can affect the skin in different ways.

-Latex gloves are a popular choice, but it’s estimated that as many as 1-6% of the general population have latex sensitivity.
+Latex gloves are a popular choice, but it’s estimated that as many as 1-6% of the general population have a latex sensitivity.
 As this allergy is caused by proteins within natural rubber latex, people can develop sensitivity to the material over time.
 This means that practitioners who regularly wear latex gloves have an increased chance of reacting badly.
 This is why latex allergies affect 8-12% of healthcare workers.[iii]

 The effects caused by latex sensitivity vary, but some of the associated symptoms include skin redness, hives and itching.
 Latex sensitivity can also cause respiratory problems such as a runny nose, itchy eyes and asthma.
 Those who are severely affected can even go into shock – which is especially bad news when you’re looking after vulnerable people.